szczyglis-dev/py-gpt/README.md

 ## Setting-up OpenAI API KEY

+**Tip:** The API key is required to work with the OpenAI API.
+If you wish to use custom API endpoints or local API that do not require API keys, simply enter anything into the API key field to avoid a prompt about the API key being empty.

 During the initial launch, you must configure your API key within the application.

 To do so, navigate to the menu: